jqassistant-tooling/jqassistant-quartz-docs/README.md

 ## Development

-1. place `jqa.quartz.config.json` and `content` directory in project root
+1. place your `jqa.quartz.config.json` and `content` directory in project root
 2. run `npx quartz build --serve` (needs to be re-run when modifying the `jqa.quartz.config.json`)